cortex-js/compute-engine/src/docs/patterns-and-rules.md

 // -> 17
 ```

-The `ce.simplify()` method applies a collection of built-in rewrite rules
+The `ce.replace()` function continues applying all the rules in the ruleset until no rules are applicable.

-to simplify an expression.
+The `ce.simplify()` method applies a collection of built-in rewrite rules.
 You can define your own rules and apply them
 using `ce.replace()`.